Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 How do I calculate email ROI?

-Calculate email ROI by dividing revenue attributed to email campaigns by the total cost of your email marketing program (including platform costs, design, content creation, and staff time), then multiply by 100.
+Calculate email marketing ROI by dividing revenue attributed to email campaigns by the total cost of your email marketing program (including platform costs, design, content creation, and staff time), then multiply by 100.
 Use proper attribution windows (typically 5 days for email, 24 hours for SMS) to ensure accurate revenue tracking.
+According to current industry benchmarks, email typically returns $36-42 per $1 spent, making attribution accuracy critical to understanding your true return.